yodrew/yodrew.github.io/_pages/back/bio.md

 Born 1971, Twin Falls, Idaho.

 My family and elders trained me to think and to make things.
-We discussed philosophy, health, and design constantly at home.
+We constantly discussed philosophy, health, and design.
 They became my main interests.

 At 16, [joy overcame me](/conjecture/rapture) for 3 months.
 It inspired me to independently investigate its cause full-time for 21 years.
 I studied my interests.